tengrommel/example/sys/concurrency/readme.md

 important part of the Go programming language, as everything in a Go program is executed as a goroutine.

+*Be aware that as the Go scheduler only deals with the goroutines of a single program, its operation is much simpler, cheaper, and faster than the operation of the kernel scheduler*

 ## Concurrency versus parallelism
+> It is a very common misconception that concurrency is the same thing as parallelism - this is just not true!
+Parallelism is the simultaneous execution of multiple entities of some kind, whereas concurrency is a way of structuring your components so that they can be executed independently when possible.

+It is only when you build software components concurrently that you can safely execute them in parallel, when and if your operating system and your hardware permit it.
+The Erlang programming language did this a long time ago - long before CPUs had multiple cores and computers had lots of RAM.

+In a valid concurrent design, adding concurrent entities makes the whole system run faster because more thing can be executed in parallel.
+So, the desired parallelism comes from a better concurrent expression and implementation of the problem.
+The developer is responsible for taking concurrency into account during the design phase of a system and will benefit from a potential parallel execution of the components of the system.
+So, the developer should not think about parallelism but about breaking things into independent components that solve the initial problem when combined.

 ## The concurrency models of Erlang and Rust